sali72/my-net-worth/README.md

 The app is currently live for demo on this link:
 [https://my-net-worth.onrender.com/docs](https://my-net-worth.onrender.com/docs)

-❗Your first request will be slow, because app spins down with inactivity (It's about deploying on render)
+❗Your first request will be slow because the app spins down with inactivity (It's about deploying on render)

 ## Table of Contents